tanvividyala/tanvividyala/README.md

 - 📚 Developing tools for educators as a Web Development Intern with the UCSD Computer Science Department.

 Previously I've...
-- 🍎 Analyzed food distribution and socioeconomic disparities in San Diego at the [Data Science Alliance](https://www.datasciencealliance.org/).
+- 🍎 Analyzed food distribution and socioeconomic disparities in San Diego at the Data Science Alliance
 - 🤖 Investigated developers' perceptions of humanness in AI agents and their implications for neurodiverse individuals at the Ujima S&P Group.
 - 💬 Researched how children learn to talk about emotions using computational methods with the Producing and Perceiving Language Lab at UCSB.